On some exact solutions of heavenly equations in four dimensions

 \section{Conclusions}

-We applied decomposition method for finding of classes of exact solutions (functionally invariant solutions) of heavenly equations: elliptic and hyperbolic complex Monge-Amp$\grave{e}$re one, second heavenly, mixed heavenly, asymmetric heavenly and evolution form of second heavenly equations.
+We applied decomposition method for finding of classes of exact solutions (functionally invariant solutions) of heavenly equations: second heavenly, mixed heavenly, asymmetric heavenly, evolution form of second heavenly equation, general heavenly equation, real general heavenly equation and one of the real sections of general heavenly equation.
 For each of these equations, we have obtained the algebraic determining system, following from inserting the ansatz into investigated equation.
-Apart from satisfying of such algebraic determining system and the condition of non-invariance of wanted solutions, belonging to our classes (which implicated non-vanishing of the Jacobians), in the cases of the equations: Monge-Amp$\grave{e}$re, second heavenly and mixed heavenly, some additional conditions must be satisfied by the functions included in ansatz and by the coefficients.
+Apart from satisfying of such algebraic determining system and the condition of non-invariance of wanted solutions, belonging to our classes (which implicated non-vanishing of the Jacobians), in the cases of the equations: second heavenly, mixed heavenly, general heavenly equation, real general heavenly equation and one of the real sections of general heavenly equation, some additional conditions must be satisfied by the functions included in ansatz and by the coefficients.
 It depends on the investigated equation: